fbpx

 Excessive Daytime Sleepiness (EDS)

-The inability to stay awake and alert during the day.
-Even with sleep, an individual with Narcolepsy can feel as though he or she has been awake for 72 hours straight.
+This is the inability to stay awake and alert during the day.
+Even with sleep, an individual with Narcolepsy can feel as though they have been awake for 72 hours straight.
 Sometimes, individuals with Narcolepsy can have instances of automatic behavior, in which they continue an activity with little conscious awareness of the activity occurring.
 EDS is one of the first symptoms to develop in individuals with Narcolepsy.

 Sleep Disruption

-The breaking up of sleep by frequent awakenings, also known as fragmented sleep.
+This is the breaking up of sleep by frequent awakenings and is also known as fragmented sleep.
 Individuals with Narcolepsy often transition quickly to REM sleep but then wake often, causing many more transitions from deep sleep into light sleep or wake.

 Cataplexy

-A sudden and uncontrollable, brief loss of muscle tone caused by experiencing strong or intense emotions.
-Cataplexy only occurs in Narcolepsy Type 1.
-Cataplexy can vary from partial cataplexy, which may involve the slurring of speech to full cataplexy where an individual may experience weakness of the face, limbs, and trunk, which causes them to slump to the ground, awake but unable to talk or move.
+This is a sudden and uncontrollable, brief loss of muscle tone caused by experiencing strong or intense emotions.
+Cataplexy only occurs in Narcolepsy Type 1 and can vary from partial to full.
+Partial cataplexy may involve the slurring of speech.
+Full cataplexy may involve weakness of the face, limbs, and trunk, which causes the individual to slump to the ground while awake, but unable to talk or move.

 Sleep Paralysis

-A brief inability to move or speak while falling asleep or upon waking up.
-This is most likely, caused by an intrusion into wakefulness of the normal paralysis that occurs during REM sleep.
+This is a brief inability to move or speak while falling asleep or upon waking up.
+This is most likely caused by an intrusion into wakefulness of the normal paralysis that occurs during REM sleep.

 Hallucinations